o-network/http-copy-symlink/README.md

 5. If `GET` response is not `Downloaded`, return
 6. Service will make a `COPY` request to `${Target URI}` with header `Source: ${Pointer URI}`, service requires the resource to be cloned immediately
 7. Service will delete the location described in `${Target URI}.meta`

+## Why would this be useful?

+- Cloning sets of information from a remote service to a local trusted space, for example if you wanted to browse the internet offline and already know what set of information you'll be using.
+- Cloning state machines defined in RDF graphs
+- Cloning resources defined within a graph, this could be a full website definiton with backing state machines or defined dependent resources (for example by way of a [Ansible](https://www.ansible.com/) or [Pupet](https://puppet.com/solutions/infrastructure-as-code), or a set of hyperlinked HTML documents
+- Cloning documents between personal storage services
+- Providing a common strategy whether the primary service is local to the agent, or on remote infrastructure